Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/documentproperty/_index.md

 ```

 Returns the property value as double.

+**Remarks**

 Throws an exception if the property type is not PropertyType.Float.

 **Returns:**
 double